LorisPanza/Change-Your-Path/Game Design Document/GameDesignDocument.md

 ### Levels
 Change your path is divided in chapters.
 Each of them consists of completing a discrete objective.
 A way to change from one level to another can be making Kvothe fall outside the bounds of the map and bring him into a new area.

-* Chapter 0: Kvothe is in the place it has always been since he was born.
-This chapter has a very simple objective: interact with NPCs and explore the village.
-This chapter is designed to familiarize the player with the controls and to collect all needed information before starting the journey.
+* Chapter 0: Kvothe is already in the forest.
+This chapter has a very simple objective: learning how the mechanics work.
+This chapter is designed to familiarize the player with the controls and to collect all needed information before starting the real journey.
 [Average playing time: 10 minutes]
 * Chapter 1: The forest around Kvothe’s village is a labyrinth of vegetation and threats.
-The objective of this chapter is to figure out an escape route from the forest.
+The objective of this chapter is to figure out an escape route from the forest.During that chapter the game will introduce NPCS and the relative subquests that will allow Kvothe to proced along his journey.
 [Average playing time: 20 minutes]
 * Chapter 2: Kvothe is outside the forest.

 More chapters will be implemented.